 - A KPI must be counted, compared, time-bound and objective.
 The comparator element means that the benchmark or comparison data is needed to contextualise and evidence progress or shortfalls towards the objective.

-– Comparative thresholds are used with KPIs to define where KPI progress will be assessed as exceeding, on target or falling short of the desired outcome level.
-By setting the threshold and by using a system such as Quickscore to monitor progress, flags can be set into the system to alert managers to situations where objectives are not being achieved.
+- Comparative thresholds are used with KPIs to define where KPI progress will be assessed as exceeding, on target or falling short of the desired outcome level.
+By setting the thresholds to monitor progress, flags can be set to alert managers to situations where objectives are not being achieved.
 This allows for rapid focus and remedial action.

-We have talked about KPI measurement and the need to formalise this for timely and effective management decision making, often using a dashboard system generated by Quickscore and structured using the Balanced Scorecard methodology.
+We have talked about KPI measurement and the need to formalise this for timely and effective management decision making.
 So far so good!
-But many organisations make the mistake of responding in the wrong way to shortfalls in KPI performance and resort to finger pointing and a blame culture.
+But many organisations make the mistake of responding in the wrong way to shortfalls in KPI performance and resort to finger-pointing and a blame culture.

 Once this becomes embedded, the knock-on effects can be disastrous.
-Finger pointing and blame leads to poor morale and poor performance.
+Finger-pointing and blame lead to poor morale and poor performance.
 Attrition and staff turnover can increase and the organisation can experience a drain in experience and talent.
 Additionally, its brand equity can diminish as it gains a reputation for being a poor employer with a non-supportive working culture; something that concerns customers, suppliers and partners as much as potential employees.

 Organisations must strive to create a culture of support, helpfulness and joint problem-solving.
-Leaders have a vital role to play in establishing this culture because they will set the tone and message of the entire organisation, using its corporate values to establish cultural norms and expectations around behaviours, values, working practices and the broader internal environment.
+Leaders have a vital role to play in establishing this culture.
+They will set the tone and message of the entire organisation, using its corporate values to establish cultural norms and expectations around behaviours, values, working practices and the broader internal environment.